 Moral principles are crucial to social stability and play a significant influence in both individual and societal life.
-Therefore, the old atheist philosopher Voltaire claims that "If God did not exist, it would be necessary to invent him."
-He believed that the fear of God is essential for making the world morally and ethically good.
-But new atheists claim that atheism and theism are mutually incompatible ideologies, and they reject the existence of God as well as all commandments given by God, particularly objective moral values and duties.
-In addition, atheists present religion as unreasonable, and nonsensical and emphasize that scientific morality should take the place of religious morality.
+Therefore, the old atheist philosopher Voltaire claims, "If God did not exist, it would be necessary to invent him."
+He believed that the fear of God is essential for making the world morally and ethically sound.
+But new atheists claim that atheism and theism are mutually incompatible ideologies, and they reject the existence of God and all commandments given by God, particularly objective moral values and duties.
+In addition, atheists present religion as unreasonable and nonsensical and emphasize that scientific morality should replace religious morality.
 Sam Harris, an atheist, thinks that "Most indicators of social health show that nations with weak religious traditions are better than those with strong religious traditions."

 Furthermore, he believes that only science can explain the rules and realities of the cosmos and determine morality.
 He dismisses the role of religion in the improvement of societal moral standards.
 He argued that science can define objective morality.
-Kindness and joy are more conducive to violence and cruelty toward the majority of people.
-He has high expectations that science will seek moral values and principles in the future.
-"In the future, science will be able to establish ethical objectives on the basis of this."
-Harris contends that most social health indices demonstrate that societies with weak religious nations outperform those with strong religious nations.
+Kindness and joy are more conducive to violence and cruelty toward most people.
+He has high expectations that science will seek moral values and principles.
+"In the future, science will be able to establish ethical objectives based on this."
+Harris contends that most social health indices demonstrate that societies with weak religious nations outperform those with solid religious nations.

-According to Dawkins, an atheist may live a satisfying, moral, mentally, emotionally interesting, and pleasurable life.
-Religious people think that life is fleeting and that they must answer to God for all of their activities.
-They avoid misbehavior and murder because they are afraid of being held responsible.
+According to Dawkins, an atheist may live a satisfying, moral, mentally, emotionally engaging, and pleasurable life.
+Religious people think life is fleeting and must answer to God for all their activities.
+They avoid misbehaviour and murder because they are afraid of being held responsible.
 They also believe in rewards and justice in the hereafter.
-Furthermore, Dawkin claims that "If people are only good because they are afraid of punishment and hoping for reward, then we are a miserable lot indeed."
+Furthermore, Dawkin claims, "If people are only good because they are afraid of punishment and hoping for reward, then we are a miserable lot indeed."
+1 moral values that exist if atheism is right."
+Craig expresses his views on naturalistic moral theory, "If naturalism is accurate and effective, it is difficult to criticize tyranny, war, hatred, or crime as bad."
+He further takes a rational stance on naturalism, why should one give up one's self-interest for the sake of someone else?
+Self-sacrifice becomes utterly meaningless from a naturalistic viewpoint.
+According to the naturalistic worldview, there is no justification for such self-defeating conduct.

 Christian scholar William Lane Craig says of moral values that if God exists and theism is true, then we have a sound foundation for objective moral values.
-In addition, he says that without God, it is impossible for us to be really decent.
+In addition, he says that without God, we can't be decent.
 According to the theistic viewpoint, God is the source of objective moral values and duties.
-He thinks that
+He thinks that "there are no absolute